queval-j/Backbone-Extend/README.md

 Backbone.Network was created especially for your calls with your API.

 - **Backbone.Service** :
-With Backbone.Service, you can create with a short html an object.
+With Backbone.Service, you can create with a short html, an object.
 This object will have a simple usage, like a Modale box.
 You can see an example in examples/service.

 Short example :